danwing/public-key-hash/draft-wing-settle-public-key-hash.md

 A unique name is created by embedding the hash of the public key into the name itself.
-This achieves uniqueness and the encoding is also identifyable by the client to assist its validation of the server's public key ({{client}}).
+This achieves uniqueness and the encoding is also identifiable by the client to assist its validation of the server's public key ({{client}}).
 Details on encoding the domain name are in
 {{encoding}}.